Separate Ways (Worlds Apart): Music video

 It was reported that on the first day of shooting, there was a cold breeze coming off the Mississippi River next to the wharf.
 This made filming all the more difficult on the band and Perry, who was seen retreating to his camper to keep warm.
 This state of affairs was complicated by the presence of Perry's then-girlfriend, Sherrie Swafford, on the set.
 Not only had the band been told that they could not bring wives or girlfriends to the shoot, the other members hated Swafford and her effect on Perry, which created considerable tension.
-She was reportedly very jealous of the young woman in the video, local model Margaret Olmstead.
-She kept demanding Olmstead be taken out of it.
+She was reportedly very jealous of the young woman in the video, local model Margaret Olmstead, and kept demanding Olmstead be taken out of it.
 "There was a big kicking and screaming session," Cain recalled later.
 "Sherrie was giving Steve a very bad time about that girl."
 Perry had also just gotten his hair cut short, which Cain found inexplicable since the singer's previous hairstyle had been "rockin'."

 "Here's a band at their commercial peak," says Adam Dubin, director of many well-received videos, "and some idiot decided to film them on a wharf and--here's the worst part--instead of giving them instruments, let them mime playing imaginary instruments.
 The director should be shot.
 And the manager should be shot for allowing his band to be put in this position."

-A decade later, it was heavily criticized by Beavis and Butt-Head, both voiced by Mike Judge, who opined that the video "sucks" and was "horrible," and ridiculed Perry and Schon's fashion sense.
+A decade later, the video was heavily criticized on the MTV animated series Beavis and Butt-Head, with the titular characters, both voiced by Mike Judge, opining that the video "sucks" and was "horrible" and ridiculing Perry and Schon's fashion sense.
 This greatly upset Cain, since he felt Journey's videos had helped make MTV.
 He called the band's manager repeatedly to ask how they could stop the channel from reairing the segment.
-In 1999 MTV chose it as 13th on its list of the 25 Worst Videos of All Time.
+In 1999, MTV chose it as 13th on its list of the 25 Worst Videos of All Time.

 "I'm at a loss to explain that video," said Cain.
 "I will never live down those air keyboards.
 No matter what else I've done in my career, sooner or later people find a way to ask me about the 'Separate Ways' video."

-The video is a popular video to make shot-by-shot recreations of.
-During the COVID-19 epidemic, a family made a recreation of the Journey video that quickly became popular.